 Status: The County has coordinated with the RCD in establishing a Master Permit for Environmental Enhancement Projects.
 This permit is specifically designed to allow private property owners to implement resource conservation activities that would otherwise be cost prohibitive.
 The Master Permit includes certain practices identified in the NRCS National Handbook of Conservation Practices that have already gone through the CEQA process and have been permitted by all required State and Federal agencies.
 The Master Permit was originally issued in 2005, and was extended on August 11, 2010.
 Most of the practices specifically address agricultural operations, and include installation of sediment ponds, grassed waterways and other plantings, grade control structures, stream channel stabilization, improvement of access roads, and other practices designed to reduce sediment loads in local streams.
 Over the past six years implementation of sediment basins, grassed waterways, and streambank protection practices alone have prevented erosion of 6,800 tons per acre per year of sediment on agricultural land in the Pajaro Valley watershed.
-The new round of projects this year included two wetlands enhancement projects that will help filter contaminants from agricultural fields though installation of vegetation buffers in the Pajaro River watershed
+The new round of projects this year included the Molino Pond Restoration Project off of Swanton Road, Watsonville Slough Farms Sediment Basin Project, the Prospect Pond Habitat Enhancement Project, the Soquel Creek Riprap Removal and Revegetation of Stream Bank project, and the Sempervirens Access Road Improvement Project.
+Three are pond enhancements, one improves road crossings over creeks, and the last is a stream bank stabilization.
+Prior years' projects are continuously maintained to ensure their benefits to Pajaro River in preventing erosion issues and sedimentation transfer from the project sites

-Planned Year Three Activities: Provide outreach information regarding the Master Permit for Environmental Enhancement Projects at the Planning Department information desk.
+Planned Year Four Activities: Provide outreach information regarding the Master Permit for Environmental Enhancement Projects at the Planning Department information desk.